 Most forces have created relationships with the second hand parts market resulting in ‘specialised’ police parts suppliers who purchase old and destroyed vehicles and salvage usable parts to be sold back to the police market.
 A further benefit from the national system is that the high visibility markings now are standard so that purchasing a second hand part allows for it to be ‘bolted on’ and then immediately rolled out with no need for further painting.
 This further reduces costs.
 Some forces even now employ assessors for the purpose of challenging repair estimates focussing on what is actually required.

-The latest training guidance delivered by the College of Policing in 2016 set the current training standards and requires all in house driver training centres to be ‘approved’ by the College.
+The training guidance delivered by the College of Policing sets the current training standards and requires all in house driver training centres to be ‘approved’ by the College.
 They do this through on line assessment with follow up in house checks at three to four yearly intervals.
 The Police Service Quality Management System (PSQMS) is used across many disciplines including firearms assessment to ensure training is consistently delivered nationally.
+Additionally, all police driver trainers must meet the College of Policing trainer standards.

 Authorised Professional Practice (APP) is designed to deliver an achievable consistency to the training required to meet function.
 It is the official guidance to police at all levels.
 Police Forces and Officers are required to give due diligence to this guidance when discharging their responsibilities.
 Should a person or force deviate from this guidance then it would be for them to show why such operations were necessary.
 A full list of APP is available for public consumption at the following College of Policing web address;